LennardF1989/BF2042-Portal-Extensions/plugins/README.md

 - Users have to perform a manual action to add your plugin (eg. provide the Manifest URL).
 - Users get the chance to cancel adding your plugin (eg. after reviewing the manifest and associated main JavaScript-file).
 - Adding a plugin creates a copy of the main JavaScript-file at that moment in time and stores it locally in the browser of the user.
 In order to update this copy, users have to manually press the "Update"-button and re-review the plugin.
+  > NOTE!
+As of v2.0.0 this is no longer applicable, because the Plugin Manager is no longer part of the core Browser Extension.
+All plugins are always loaded straight from the source.

 But most importantly, again, be respectful of the trust users put in your plugin.

 ## Developer Mode
+> NOTE!
+As of v2.0.0 this is no longer applicable, because the Plugin Manager is no longer part of the core Browser Extension.

 While above security measures are in place, as a plugin developer you can choose to relax these restrictions a little.
 Turning on Developer Mode in the extension options will allow you to turn on "Live Reload" for your plugins.
 When Live Reload is enabled for a plugin, it will always load the main JavaScript-file directly, instead of the locally stored copy.

 You will still have to update your plugin to update the manifest!